 Lightning and a way to harness its power has always been an exciting goal for researchers and scientists.
-A new discover presented at the annual meeting of the American Chemical Society has shown a method to collect and harness electricity from atmospheric water vapour.
+A new discovery presented at the annual meeting of the American Chemical Society has shown a method to collect and harness electricity from atmospheric water vapor.

 “Our research could pave the way for turning electricity from the atmosphere into an alternative energy source for the future,” said study leader Fernando Galembeck, Ph.D.

-And the new research might solve a riddle scientists have been trying to solve for over 200 years regards the way electricity is produced and discharged in to the atmosphere.
+The concept of harnessing electricity from the atmosphere is not entirely new.
+For centuries, scientists have been fascinated by the idea of capturing the electrical energy that naturally occurs in the environment.
+The new research might solve a riddle scientists have been trying to solve for over 200 years regarding the way electricity is produced and discharged into the atmosphere.

-Galembeck and colleagues confirmed their idea, using laboratory experiments that simulated water’s contact with dust particles in the air.
+Galembeck and colleagues confirmed their idea using laboratory experiments that simulated water’s contact with dust particles in the air.
+These experiments demonstrated that water droplets in the atmosphere can indeed carry an electric charge.
+When these charged droplets come into contact with certain materials, they can transfer their charge, effectively generating electricity.

 Via DVICE Via Eureka